-The group employs internal policies and controls in relation to activities which are defined as forming part of the "trading book" for regulatory capital purposes.
-The controls include the determination of whether a position or instrument forms part of the trading or banking book.
+The Group employs internal policies and controls in relation to activities which are defined as forming part of the "trading book" for regulatory capital purposes.
+The controls include determination of whether a position or instrument forms part of the trading or banking book.

-When deciding whether a book is trading or banking book eligible, consideration is given to the underlying nature of and rationale for the trades booked in it.
+When determining whether a book is trading or banking book eligible, consideration is given to the underlying nature of and rationale for the trades booked in it.
 The Finance team is responsible for maintaining the relevant book structure.

 Transfers between the regulatory trading and banking books are generally prohibited.
-However, in exceptional circumstances and subject to a clear justification and rationale, transfers may be approved by the ALCO.
+However, in exceptional circumstances and subject to a clear justification and rationale, transfers may be approved by ALCO.

-Approach to managing non-traded market risk
+Approach to managing non-trading book market risk

-The primary traded risks within the banking book include interest rate risk, credit spread, equity and foreign exchange risk.
-All traded risks in the banking book are managed under the IRRBB framework.
+The primary market risks within the banking book include interest rate risk, credit spread, equity and foreign exchange risk.
+All interest rate and credit spread risks in the banking book are managed under the IRRBB framework.